It's time, my friend, for you and sugar to break up!

 Gut Healing Hot Chocolate

-In a mug combine cacao, gelatin and stevia tabs.
+In a mug combine cacao, gelatin and stevia (stir to combine to prevent clumping)

 Warm water or coconut milk